Christian metal: 1980s

 Soon, the Christian metal bands became controversial for their beliefs and often evangelistic goals in the metal music scene, which typically holds individualism in particularly high esteem.
-Stryper, for instance, although a commercial success at that time, received a hostile reception when they played at a Dutch metal festival in 1985.
+Stryper encountered hostility from some secular metal audiences throughout their commercial peak.
+During a support slot opening for Raven and Anthrax, the band were physically assaulted by fans hostile to their Christian message — an incident documented by Billboard as evidence of the resistance the band faced in crossing over to secular metal audiences.
+Petra founder Bob Hartman independently noted in 1987 that Stryper concerts were regularly picketed by religious fundamentalists opposed to their heavy metal approach.
 Regardless of this, Stryper helped to popularize the genre.
 They were the first Christian band to reach platinum status on an album.
 The 1986 album To Hell with the Devil sold 2 million copies and achieved a Grammy nomination.
 The music videos for "Free", "Calling on You", and the power ballad "Honestly" all spent many weeks on MTV's Top 10, and "Free" was in the No. 1 position for 12 weeks (60 days), May 4 - July 24, 1987.

 Not only was Christian metal criticized by non-Christian metal fans, but soon the movement was also criticized by fundamentalists; Allmusic wrote that "when church leaders were accusing heavy metal of encouraging Satanism, Stryper set out to prove that metal and hard rock could be used to promote Christianity.
 The southern California band was viewed with suspicion by both ministers (who refused to believe that Christianity and metal were compatible) and fellow headbangers—and yet, Stryper managed to sell millions of albums to both Christian and secular audiences."
 For example, the televangelist Jimmy Swaggart wrote a book titled Religious Rock n' Roll – A Wolf in Sheep's Clothing in 1987 and criticized the scene, particularly Stryper, for using heavy metal music to preach the gospel of Christianity.

 In contrast, however, many Christian evangelists and church organizations took a more supportive role.
 For example, televangelist Jim Bakker expressed public support for the group Stryper, watching them perform and becoming personal friends with the band's members.
 Many new bands began to arise, eventually drawing the attention of record labels that specialized in Christian music.